-- be made transparent.
+- The MMU recommends that the roles of PJM and the transmission owners in the decision making process to control for local contingencies be clarified, that PJM's role be strengthened and that the process be made transparent.
 (Priority: Low.
 First reported 2013.
-Status: Not adopted.) - The MMU recommends that PJM include in the appropriate manual an explanation of the initial creation of hubs, the process for modifying hub definitions and a description of how hub definitions have changed.
+Status: Adopted.) - The MMU recommends that PJM include in the appropriate manual an explanation of the initial creation of hubs, the process for modifying hub definitions and a description of how hub definitions have changed.
 There is currently no PJM documentation in the tariff or manuals explaining how hubs are created and how their definitions are changed.
 (Priority: Low.
 First reported 2013.
-Status: Not adopted.) - The MMU recommends that during hours when a generation bus shows a net withdrawal, the energy withdrawal be treated as load, not negative generation, for purposes of calculating load and load-weighted LMP.
+Status: Not adopted.) - The MMU recommends that all buses with a net withdrawal be treated as load for purposes of calculating load and load-weighted LMP.
 The MMU recommends that during hours when a load bus shows a net injection, the energy injection be treated as generation, not negative load, for purposes of calculating generation and load-weighted LMP.
 (Priority: Low.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that PJM remove nonspecific fuel types such as other or co-fire other from the list of fuel types available for market participants to identify the fuel type associated with their price and cost schedules.
 (Priority: Medium.
 First reported 2015.
 Status: Partially adopted.) - The MMU recommends that PJM routinely review all transmission facility ratings and any changes to those ratings to ensure that the normal, emergency and load dump ratings used in modeling the transmission system are accurate and reflect standard ratings practice.
 (Priority: Low.
 First reported 2013.
 Status: Partially adopted.) - The MMU recommends that PJM identify and collect data on available behind the meter generation resources, including nodal location information and relevant operating parameters.
 (Priority: Low.
 First reported 2013.
-Status: Partially adopted.) - The MMU recommends that PJM continue to enhance its posting of market data to promote
+Status: Partially adopted.)